 I was deeply moved by the book A Praying Life by Paul Miller and inspired to cultivating a more contemplative life rooted in prayer.
 This seemed like a great antidote to the over committed lifestyle.
 I signed up for a nine month Ignatian Exercises program at the Mercy Center.
 As a result of these influences I found that I was more grateful and more accepting of others.
 My perspective had shifted from asking the question “What do I want to happen?” to “What is God doing?
 How can I participate?”

 In the following 10 years I got pulled back into the frenetic bay area lifestyle working for start-ups.
-I switched back to driving my life, filling my time with activities to increase my impact in the world.
+I filled my calendar with more activities than was wise and found myself trying to figure out how to have the most impact in the world.
 Alas, I stopped looking to see what God was doing.
 I am striving to move back to a more contemplative life that is committed to loving my neighbor without an agenda, being less planned and more open to what God is doing.